 For a longer hike, consider the trip to Hamilton Lake or the challenging Emerald Triangle route.
 The latter features stunning panoramas of Emerald Lake and surrounding mountains.

 The Natural Bridge is a must see, if you didn’t already stop on the way to Emerald Lake.
-This unique rock formation spans the flow of the powerful Kicking Horse river.
-Takakkaw Falls is another breathtaking sight in Yoho National Park and is only 30 minutes dive from Emerald Lake.
+This unique rock formation spans the flow of the powerful Kicking Horse River.

 If you have another day in Yoho National Park (and have reasonable hiking fitness), I’d highly recommend joining a Parks Canada guided hike to see the Burgess Shale at Walcott Quarry.